What problem does Nirmata solve?

 Kubernetes has several concepts to learn, such as pods which require grouping containers that share IP addresses and storage (much like a Virtual Machine does), label selectors for grouping and classification, replication controllers for scaling, daemon sets, replica sets, etc. etc. While these concepts are interesting, enterprises DevOps teams typically need more flexibility which may not align with the Kubernetes way of doing things.

-Most importantly, Nirmata is completely delivered as a cloud service so there is nothing for you to install, scale, and operate.
-Nirmata does all the heavy-lifting so you can focus on what you do best – delivering great applications!
+The Nirmata container manager and scheduler is completely delivered as a cloud service so there is nothing for you to install, scale, and operate.
+With Nirmata, DevOps teams can now choose what works best for them.

 How is Nirmata different from Mesos?